 In Medieval times, spelling and translation were not nearly so highly developed as today.
 They were generally carried out according to the sound and intuition of the bearer.
 For that reason spelling variations are extremely common among early Scottish names.
 Irwynn has been spelled Irwin, Erwin, Irvine, Irving, Urwin, Erwine, Ervin, Erwing, Ervynn, Ervine, Erwynn, Irwing, Irwryn and many more.

 Early Notables of the Irwynn family (pre 1700)

-More information is included under the topic Early Irwynn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) are included under the topic Early Irwynn Notables in all our PDF Extended History products and printed products wherever possible.